Architecture 2.0

 Adapt the book and course materials for your own students and reading groups.

-Architecture 2.0 is an open, community-built initiative in the mlsysbook.ai family, connecting the synthesis lecture, tool registry, reading list, workshops, and shared artifacts for auditable AI-assisted computer architecture.
+Architecture 2.0 is a public project in the mlsysbook.ai family, connecting a synthesis lecture and practical review artifacts for auditable AI-assisted computer architecture.